 To read more of these essays, as well as those of other leading treasury consultants, analysts and practitioners, download the mini-ebook, Taking Treasury from Reactive to Proactive: Centralize Your Treasury.

 To hear directly from some of the contributors to the series of mini-books, sign up for the webinar, From Reactive to Proactive: Real-World Solutions for Becoming a Strategic Treasury, taking place on Thursday July 30th at 2pm ET / 11am PT.
-This webinar will feature experts from Fluor, TRW Automotive and Bank of America Merrill Lynch discussing their own perspectives on how to become more proactive and strategic in their approach, as well as a lively round table discussion.
+This webinar will feature experts from TRW Automotive, Bank of America and Merrill Lynch discussing their own perspectives on how to become more proactive and strategic in their approach, as well as a lively round table discussion.